JoelNiklaus/LegalDatasets/finetune/german_argument_mining/README.md

 sentences ranges from 38 to 862 sentences.
 The median of judgments have 97 sentences, the length of most judgments is on the shorter side."* (Urchs. et al., 2021)

-*"judgments from 22 of the 131 courts are selected for the corpus.
+*"Judgments from 22 of the 131 courts are selected for the corpus.
 Most judgments originate from the VG Augsburg (59 / 30%) followed by the VG Ansbach (39 / 20%) and LSG Munich (33 / 17%)."* (Urchs. et al., 2021)

 *"29% (58) of all selected judgments are issued in the year 2016, followed by 22% (44) from the year 2017 and 21% (41)